First Love (1921 film)

 First Love is a 1921 American silent romantic comedy film produced by the Realart Pictures Corporation and distributed through the related Paramount Pictures.
 It stars Constance Binney and was directed by Maurice Campbell.
 Warner Baxter has one of his earliest screen portrayals here.
 Only the first reel of this film is known to survive at the Museum of Modern Art.

 Plot

-As described in a film magazine, factory worker Kathleen O'Donnell (Binney) has fallen in love with ambulance driver Harry Stanton (Webb).
-After her father Tad O'Donnell (Hernandez), who knows Harry's true character, forbids him in the house, Kathleen leaves home and works overtime at the factory for funds for Harry to complete his medical education, a course of study which exists only in fiction.
+As described in a film magazine, factory worker Kathleen O'Donnell has fallen in love with ambulance driver Harry Stanton.
+After her father, Tad O'Donnell, who knows Harry's true character, forbids him in the house, Kathleen leaves home and works overtime at the factory for funds for Harry to complete his medical education, a course of study which exists only in fiction.
 The efforts of her family and other employees to show her error lead her to quit her factory job and take a job as a stripper at a restaurant, where she sees him dining with his lady friends.
 Her discovery of his perfidy results in an attack on him that injures his sight.
-She later has a happy ending as the owner of the factory Donald Halliday (Baxter) has an interest in her.
+She later has a happy ending as the owner of the factory, Donald Halliday, has an interest in her.